-Thermoforming is the primary manufacturing process Brentwood uses.
 Thermoforming is a timely and cost-effective solution for heavy equipment enclosures, diagnostic housing, packaging, in-transit shipping solutions, and more.
-This process is highly versatile, having countless applications and methods that can be utilized to fit each customer’s unique project.
+Plastic thermoforming is the primary manufacturing process Brentwood uses.
+Due to the high versatility of this manufacturing process, it is widely utilized for countless applications and methods to fit each customer’s project.

 The two main types of thermoforming are vacuum forming and pressure forming.
 Each utilizes a different method to achieve the desired shape with varying finishes.